rreece/markdown-memo/README.md

 -   ~~Find and replace such that LaTeX figures use pdf figures while html uses raster png/jpg.~~
 -   ~~Optionally make a TOC automatically in the html.~~
 -   ~~Make links to previous and next sections (if they exist) in the navigation box in the html.~~
+-   Make the use of tmp files more robust.
+-   Test and explain the installation and requirements better on diffent systems.
--   Finish the documentation in the `markdown-memo` example document.
+-   Finish the basic documentation in the `markdown-memo` example document.
 -   Fix TOC issues when calling `make ohtml`.
+-   Explain `make html` vs `make ohtml` in the documentation.
 -   Fix figure margins for word/page-counts.
 -   Get tables to be normal `\begin{table}[bph]` instead of the `longtable` environment.